 Their defense system, discussed below, protects them, but hurts other people.
 When they feel most insecure, they’re more malicious and the impact of their actions is irrelevant.

 Underneath their façade is toxic shame, which may be unconscious.
-Shame makes narcissists feel insecure and inadequate―vulnerable feelings that they must deny to themselves and others.
+Shame makes narcissistic people feel insecure and inadequate―vulnerable feelings that they must deny to themselves and others.

 To compensate for feeling inferior, they maintain an attitude of superiority.
 They’re often arrogant, critical, and disdainful of other people, including entire groups they consider inferior, such as immigrants, a racial minority, a lower economic class, or people of less education.